 It’s no secret that Facebook can be a fantastic place to reach new audiences and grow your business.
 We hear about crazy awesome success stories all the time: “I just put stuff on Facebook, and I don’t know what happened, but six months later I quit my job, and my side hustle became my full-time gig!”

 That’s all fine and dandy, but it’s definitely not the most common use case.
-I’ve heard more people, especially small businesses, have a completely different story: “We tried Facebook, but it just didn’t work for us.”
+I’ve heard more people, tiny businesses, have a completely different story: “We tried Facebook, but it just didn’t work for us.”

 The first story is an uncommon case, and I actually believe the second one is, too.

 There are quite a few ways Facebook can be leveraged for small businesses, but you have to set yourself up for success and have realistic goals given some of the limitations of the Facebook platform.

 Here are my seven tips for how your small business can leverage Facebook Advertising Tips and see success.

 1. Match campaign objectives to your goals

 What is it that you’re trying to get out of Facebook Advertising?
 Additional sales, larger newsletter readership, increased awareness?
 This is a big factor in determining how your Facebook Ads account will be set up.
 Luckily, Facebook Advertising has objectives outlined for nearly every goal you could have for your campaigns to choose from.